NilsSkoglund/Sold-apartments-Stockholm-2013-2020/README.md

 Possible to ongoingly extract information and create your own data-base of sold objects in Stockholm (or other areas of interest with minor adjustments to the code)

 # Possible future updates
 - Automate the data-cleaning were possible.
-I.e. a method such as removing absolute Z-values > 3 would allow for a automated data-cleaning.
+I.e. a method such as removing absolute Z-values > 3
 - Find a good method to automate analysis of average price changes in different areas
 - Find a good method to automate analysis of average price changes on different streets
 - Explore the possibility of creating a more efficient index for average price change for apartments in Stockholm.
 I.e. a basket of streets with high turnover.